EHA Scientific Working Groups

 Chair: D Bonnet

-Granulocyte and monocyte disordersclick to expand
+SWG Granulocyte and Constitutional Marrow Failure Disorderclick to expand

 Goal: The SWG’s mission is to improve and voice knowledge on granulocytes/monocytes and related disorders, which then facilitates the exchange of scientific and clinical information and experience in the framework of coordinated actions.
 Attention is focused on junior clinicians and researchers through educational activities.